 - Water thoroughly

-Newspaper vs. Landscape Fabric
+Newspaper for Landscape Fabric

 What is the difference between lining your garden beds with newspaper and using landscape fabric?

 First of all, newspaper is free!
 So there’s a BIG bonus!
+If you are trying to save money gardening, then using newspaper for landscape fabric will save you a lot of money.

 Landscape fabric will cost money.
 Plus, you’ve got to buy a lot of landscape fabric staples to insert in the ground.